lyteword/chspurgeon-sermons/README.md

 ## **Overview**

 This project is a comprehensive markdown edition of the complete 63-volume collection of sermons by Charles H. Spurgeon, one of the most influential preachers of the 19th century.
-Spurgeon's sermons, originally delivered between 1855 and 1917, have inspired generations and remain a cornerstone of evangelical Christian literature[4][5][8].
+Spurgeon's sermons, originally delivered between 1855 and 1917, have inspired generations and remain a cornerstone of evangelical Christian literature.
 This markdown project aims to make these sermons easily accessible, searchable, and readable for modern audiences and developers.

 ## **Project Features**